Omar al-Bashir: Early and family life

 Al-Bashir was born on 1 January 1944 in Hosh Bannaga, a village on the outskirts of Shendi, just north of the capital, Khartoum, to a family that hails from the Ja'alin tribe of northern Sudan.
-His mother was Hedieh Mohamed al-Zain, who died in 2019.
+(Note: Sudan was a condominium of the United Kingdom and Egypt at the time of Al-Bashir's birth) His mother was Hedieh Mohamed al-Zain, who died in 2019.
 His father, Hassan ibn Ahmed, was a smalltime dairy farmer.
 He is the second among twelve brothers and sisters; his younger brother Othman was killed in South Sudan during his presidency.
 His uncle, Al Taib Mustafa, was a journalist, politician, and noted opponent of South Sudan.
 As a boy, he was nicknamed 'Omeira' – Little Omar.
 He belongs to the Banu Bedaria, a Bedouin tribe belonging to the larger Ja'alin coalition, a Sudanese Arab tribe in middle north of Sudan (once a part of the Kingdom of Egypt and Sudan).
 As a child, Al-Bashir loved football.
 "Always in defense," a cousin of Omar's said.
 "That's why he went into the army."
 He received his primary education at the Sudanese Military College, and his family later moved to Khartoum North where he completed his secondary education and became a supporter of Al-Hilal.
 Al-Bashir is married to his cousin Fatima Khalid.
 He also has a second wife named Widad Babiker Omer, who had a number of children with her first husband Ibrahim Shamsaddin, a member of the Revolutionary Command Council for National Salvation who had died in a helicopter crash.
 Al-Bashir does not have any children of his own.

 In 1975, al-Bashir was sent to the United Arab Emirates as the Sudanese military attaché.
 When he returned home, al-Bashir was made a garrison commander.
 In 1981, al-Bashir returned to his paratroop background when he became the commander of an armored parachute brigade.

-The Sudanese Ministry of Defense website says that al-Bashir was in the Western Command from 1967 to 1969 and then the Airborne Forces from 1969 to 1987 until he was appointed commander of the 8th Infantry Brigade (independent) from the period 1987 to 30 June 1989.
+The Sudanese Ministry of Defense website says that al-Bashir was in the Western Command from 1967 to 1969 and then the Airborne Forces from 1969 to 1987 until he was appointed commander of the 8th Infantry Brigade (independent) from 1987 to 30 June 1989.